 Civil Air Patrol is a 501(c)(3) nonprofit volunteer organization.
 Its National Capital Wing conducts important missions in emergency services and civil support, aerospace education, and cadet programs in the Washington, D.C., area.

-Civil Air Patrol was founded in December 1941, one week before the Japanese attack on Pearl Harbor, by more than 150,000 citizens who were concerned about the defense of America‘s coastline.
+Civil Air Patrol was founded December 1, 1941, one week before the Japanese attack on Pearl Harbor, by more than 150,000 citizens who were concerned about the defense of America‘s coastline.

 Under the jurisdiction of the Army Air Forces, CAP pilots flew more than one-half million hours, were credited with sinking two enemy submarines and rescued hundreds of crash survivors during World War II.